HorseMD/tf-flairbot/README.md

 to use my Dropbox's 'Public' folder).
 2. Upload `./generated/out/spritesheet/spritesheet.png` to your subreddit's images.
 3. You should then copy the contents of `./generated/out/spritesheet/spritesheet.css` into your subreddit's stylesheet.
-4. After that, you'll want to prepend the CSS with something like this:
+4. After that, you'll want to prepend the CSS with something like this (don't forget to update the width and height if you changed them in `config.yml`.):

 ```css
 .flair {